 Today, Dover Castle in England is a nationally and internationally recognised historic building.

 2) Kenilworth Castle

-The castle was founded in the 1120s and was built and modified over many centuries.
+The castle was founded in the 1120s.
+And its building and modification took place over many centuries.
 It has an extensive history and is described as the ‘the finest surviving example of a semi-royal palace of the later middle ages’.